SonderMindOrg/sober_swag/README.md

 ## Special Thanks

-This gem is a mismatch of ideas from various sources.
+This gem is a mishmash of ideas from various sources.
 The biggest thanks is owed to the [dry-rb](https://github.com/dry-rb) project, upon which the typing of SoberSwag is based.
 On an API design level, much is owed to [blueprinter](https://github.com/procore/blueprinter) for the serializers.
 The idea of a strongly-typed API came from the Haskell framework [servant](https://www.servant.dev/).